Stock events for Weyerhaeuser Co. (WY)

 WY’s Geographic footprint

-Weyerhaeuser owns or controls approximately 10.4 million acres in the United States and manages an additional 14 million acres under long-term licenses in Canada.
-In the U.S., its highest concentration of forestland is in the South, with significant holdings in the Northwest and Northeast.
-The company operates over 34 manufacturing facilities across the United States and Canada and maintains a market presence in North America, South America, Europe, and Asia.
+Weyerhaeuser Co. owns approximately 10.4 million acres of timberlands in the U.S. and manages an additional 14 million acres under long-term licenses in Canada.
+The company operates manufacturing facilities across both the U.S. and Canada, with a global market presence in North America, South America, Europe, and Asia.

 WY Corporate Image Assessment